Working With Slugs In Django

 Final Thoughts

-Slugs are an important component to any content platform that requires information to be communicated through a url for purposes of resource retrieval and informing users or search engines.
-Be careful when creating slugs and try to avoid situations where they need to be changed or your relationship with search engines may suffer.
-Automate as much as you can, like we did with the above function slugify.
-But also build in the necessary safety measures to make sure we're engaging with good information like the approaches mentioned in the Bad Slugs section.
-Follow these steps, in addition to other best practices, and you'll be well on your way to using slugs to well within your own project.
+Slugs are an important component to any content platform that fetches resources dynamically through a URL.
+Be careful when creating slugs and try to avoid situations where they need to be changed.
+SEO can suffer when modifying slugs for published articles.
+Automate as much as you can, like we did with the above function "slugify."
+Follow these steps in conjunction with other best practices, and you'll be on your way to using slugs to in your own project.